ALDI’s transition to renewable energy

 So, how did we achieve this milestone?

-We used a three-pronged approach:
+We use a three-pronged approach:

 three solar panels